urbestro/urbestro/README.md

 Interested in cities and data analysis.
-Currently learning Python and MySQL.
+Currently learning Python and SQL.

 <!---
 urbestro/urbestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.